How Much Does Corporate Volunteering Cost?

 WHO ELSE IS DOING IT?

 It's becoming increasingly common for companies to offer volunteering as a benefit to their employees.
-Many big name brands, such as Primark, GANT, Deutsche Bank, Radley, and Bristol Meyers Squibb have implemented volunteering strategies, and we're also seeing a rise in start-ups and scale-ups introducing volunteer opportunities for their teams.
+Many big name brands, such as Primark, Spotify, Deutsche Bank, Radley, and Innocent have implemented volunteering strategies through Matchable, and we're also seeing a rise in start-ups and scale-ups introducing volunteer opportunities for their teams.

 By providing employees with the opportunity to give back, companies can attract top talent, positively impact their community, and empower their employees to develop new skills.